College Versus University in Canada

 • Certificate (one to two years) Prerequisite: high school and may be subject to other requirements depending on the program or college

-If you're interested in becoming an international student, it may be relevant for you to know more about the requirements for the International English Language Testing System (IELTS).
+If you're interested in becoming an international student, knowing more about the requirements for the International English Language Testing System (IELTS) may be relevant.

 Why Choose Canada